BizzAppDev-Systems/connector-woocommerce/bad_connector_woocommerce/README.rst

 * Export of Refunds:
   - Enable the Export functionality in bad_connector_woocommerce to transfer Refunds from Odoo to WooCommerce.
   - Handle mapping of Refund data during the export process.
-  - Stock Picking Level Enhancement:After confirming the Sale Order, validating the Delivery Order, Create the Return with its Return Reason and then validate Return, there we added a new field called "Refund Quantity With Amount" at the stock.picking level.If the boolean associated with this field is set to True, it allows the export of refunds to WooCommerce.
+  - Stock Picking Level Enhancement: After confirming the Sale Order, validating the Delivery Order, Creating the Return with its Return Reason, and then validating the Return, there we added a new field called "Refund Quantity With Amount" at the stock.picking level.
+If the boolean associated with this field is set to True, it allows the export of refunds to WooCommerce by clicking on the "Export Refund" boolean.
   - Backend Functionality:Introduced a new feature – "Export Refunds" button at the backend level.This button facilitates the export of all eligible returns for refunds.

 **Known issues/Roadmap**